 - Further, refine your ideal customer.

-- Develop marketing funnels and processes, deepen your marketing by building on what works
+- Develop marketing funnels and processes, and deepen your marketing by building on what works

-- Begin developing standard ways of working, repeatable processes.
-Specifically, define products (even if what you sell is a service).
+- Begin developing standard ways of working and repeatable processes.
+Specifically, define products (even if you sell a service).

 - Formalize finance management and accounting.